jeffchang5/TakeHomeAug17/README.md

 * Modularity and reusuability of many components for different parts of the screen
 * Using minimal third party functionality.
 However, easy to scale with whatever is needed.
 * Unit Tests
-* Kotlin buildscripts, should build and run with Android Studio Giraffe out of the box.# TakeHomeAug17
+* Kotlin buildscripts, should build and run with Android Studio Giraffe out of the box.